profzeller/wwc2025/content/cyber-for-beginners/day1/05d-identity-access-basics.md

 # Identity & Access Basics

-## Learning objectives
-- Distinguish authentication vs authorization
-- Explain least privilege using real roles and systems
-- Teach strong authentication without creating high friction

-## Definitions
+## Two key words

-- **Authentication**: who are you?
+- **Authentication**: proving who you are (login)
-- **Authorization**: what can you do?
+- **Authorization**: what you are allowed to do (permissions)

 ## Least privilege
-Give people the minimum access needed to do the job.
+People should have only the access they need to do their job.

+Why this matters:

+- Reduces damage from mistakes
+- Reduces damage from stolen accounts

-## Passwords and reality
+## Passwords: the reality

-- Password reuse is common
+- People reuse passwords
-- Phishing bypasses “strong password” rules
+- Phishing steals passwords
-- Password managers reduce risk and improve usability
+- Password managers help a lot

-## MFA
+## MFA: the practical benefit
-MFA reduces the impact of stolen passwords.
+MFA makes stolen passwords less useful.
-It does not eliminate phishing risk entirely.
+It does not automatically stop all phishing.

-## Exercise (15 minutes)
+## Activity (10 minutes)
-Pick a realistic environment:
-- Define 5 roles (student worker, instructor, lab admin, IT staff, etc.)
+Choose a setting (school, small business, lab).

-- Identify the minimum access each role needs
+List 4 roles and the minimum access each needs:

+- Role 1:
+- Role 2:
+- Role 3:
+- Role 4:

-- Identify one access that is commonly over-granted
+Identify one common access that is too broad:

+- Over-granted access:
+- Safer alternative: